RetroDECK/ES-DE/USERGUIDE-DEV.md

 Themes are most easily installed using the built-in theme downloader, but you can also manually add them to your ES-DE home directory, i.e. `~/.emulationstation/themes/`.
 By just adding them there, one folder each, they will be found during startup and you can then choose between them via the _UI Settings_ menu on the main menu.
 If using the portable release of ES-DE on Windows, the .emulationstation folder can be found in the root of the EmulationStation-DE directory.

 Although you should place additional themes in your ES-DE home directory, the default Slate and Modern themes are located in the installation folder as they come bundled with the application.
-For example this could be `/usr/share/emulationstation/themes/` on Unix, `/Applications/EmulationStation Desktop Edition.app/Contents/Resources/themes/` on macOS or `C:\Program Files\EmulationStation-DE\themes\` on Windows.
+For example this could be `/usr/share/emulationstation/themes/` on Linux, `/Applications/EmulationStation Desktop Edition.app/Contents/Resources/themes/` on macOS or `C:\Program Files\EmulationStation-DE\themes\` on Windows.
 If using the portable ES-DE release on Windows, the themes folder will be located in the root of the EmulationStation-DE directory.

 Note that if using the AppImage release on Linux, then there is no installation folder as all files are contained inside the AppImage file.